Common questions for residents living in a flood plain

 Q: If the levee is breached in a flood, how quickly will my neighborhood flood?

-A: Please look on the City of Sacramento website for Inundations Maps.
+A: Please look at the City of Sacramento website for Inundations Maps.

 Q: What should I do in a flood?